Stuycs-K/project03-final-9-cheni-lint/DEVLOG.md

 outisde of class: figure out how to do multiple concurrent client, started on the skeleton of terminal making (1 hr)

 ### 2024-01-09 - work on terminal.c
-in class: worked on a skeleton of terminal.c, not very sure if this is how it works or if where to read from so I defaulted to stdin for now
+in class/at home: worked on a skeleton of terminal.c, not very sure if this is how it works or if where to read from so I defaulted to stdin for now (1.5hr)

+### 2024-01-10 - made terminal and server more compatible
+in class: moved terminal logic into the server main() and started testing (1 hr) at home: debugging (.5 hr)

 ## Ivan